Madonna della Clemenza: History

 It has one of the first known donor portraits.
 Although the painting is badly worn, kneeling at the feet of the Virgin Mother is an image of what is believed to be Pope John VII.
 In 1593, during the Counter-Reformation, the Icon was reframed and placed on the central Capella Altemps inside the Basilica Santa Maria di Trastevere as a means to display the power of this Marian cult image.
 The idea behind the re-framing, was that if you framed an Icon, it would be transformed from a divine object into a piece of art, thereby removing the stigma of it being considered a false idol.

+Pope Alexander VII granted the icon a decree of Canonical coronation and it took place on 1659.

 In 1988, there was an exhibition held at the Santa Maria Maggiore in Rome.
 All five of the oldest Marian Icons were represented, however, the representation of the Madonna della Clemenza was not the original but a photographic copy due to the delicate state of the original painting.

 The icon can still be seen over the Capella Altemps in the Basilica Santa Maria di Trastevere in Rome.